Meg Cabot: Early life and career

 Meggin Patricia Cabot was born on February 1, 1967, in Bloomington, Indiana.
 After she graduated from Indiana University, Cabot moved to New York City, with the original aim of pursuing a career as an illustrator.
 However, she soon quit this job and started working as an assistant manager of the freshman dormitory at New York University.

 Personal life

 Meg Cabot married financial writer and poet Benjamin D. Egnatz on April 1, 1993.
 Their wedding date, April Fool's Day, was a deliberate play on her husband's belief that only fools get married in the first place.
 The wedding was an elopement in Italy.
 Her novel Every Boy's Got One is loosely based on her elopement.

-She has cats, Henrietta (a one-eyed cat; 1993-Jan 2013), and Gem, about whom she often blogs.
+She has cats, Henrietta (a one-eyed cat; 1993–2013), and Gem, about whom she often blogs.

 After living in Indiana, California, New York, and France, she now lives in Key West, Florida with her husband.